 • Flour: Used to thicken the sauce for the pie filling.

-• Pie Crust: You can use storebought pie crusts or homemade.
+• Pie Crust: You can use storebought pie crust or homemade.
 If you are using a storebought crust, you will need two 9-inch pie crusts.

 • Unsalted Butter: Used to cook down the veggies and onions.